 There is no national or international definition for hypoglycaemia.
-The National Metabolic Network Guidelines define hypoglycaemia as a blood glucose ≤2.6 mmol/L, while the Pediatric Endocrine Society in America advises a threshold of <3.3 mmol/L. The British Society of Paediatric Endocrinology and Diabetes advise that hypoglycaemia definitions range from ≤2.6 to ≤3.0, but that no consensus has been obtained (personal communication, A Low and T Mushtag, 2022).
+The National Metabolic Network Guidelines define hypoglycaemia as a blood glucose $\leq 2.6 \text{ mmol/L}$, while the Pediatric Endocrine Society in America advises a threshold of < 3.3 mmol/L. The British Society of Paediatric Endocrinology and Diabetes advise that hypoglycaemia definitions range from ≤ 2.6 to ≤ 3.0 , but that no consensus has been obtained (personal communication, A Low and T Mushtaq, 2022).
 The issue is further complicated by the use of point-of-care devices, such as a blood glucose meters or gas machines, which are known to be inaccurate at lower ranges.

 For the purpose of this guideline, a child with a blood glucose of ≤3.0mmol/L should be considered hypoglycaemic.
-However, hypoglycaemia should still be considered in the presence of suggestive signs and symptoms in patients with glucose levels between 3.0 and 3.3 mmol/L If there is doubt, if the child is unable to communicate symptoms due to age or comorbidity, or if the child is generally unwell, treat as hypoglycaemia.
+However, hypoglycaemia should still be considered in the presence of suggestive signs and symptoms in patients with glucose levels between 3.0 and 3.2 mmol/L. If there is doubt, if the child is unable to communicate symptoms due to age or co-morbidity, or if the child is generally unwell, treat as hypoglycaemia.

-A blood glucose measurement of ≤3.2mmol/L on a point of care test should always be confirmed with a lab glucose, but a hypoglycaemia screen should be undertaken and treatment given without waiting for the results.
+A blood glucose measurement of ≤3.0mmol/L (or 3.0 - 3.2 with symptoms) on a point of care test should always be confirmed with a lab glucose, but a hypoglycaemia screen should be undertaken and treatment given without waiting for the results.